samjones00/docs/docs/_documentation/Create-your-first-webservice.md

 This is a quick walkthrough of getting your first web service up and running whilst having a look at the how some of the different components work.

 ## Step 1: Download and Install ServiceStackVS
 First we want to install ServiceStackVS Visual Studio extension.
-The easiest way to do this is to look for it from within Visual Studio by going to Tools->Extensions and Updates and searching the Visual Studio Gallery as seen below.
+The easiest way to do this is to look for it from within Visual Studio by going to `Tools > Extensions and Updates...` and searching the Visual Studio Gallery as seen below.

 [![](https://raw.githubusercontent.com/ServiceStack/ServiceStackVS/master/Images/tools_extensions.png)](https://raw.githubusercontent.com/ServiceStack/ServiceStackVS/master/Images/tools_extensions.png)